JeevalShah/InfrastructureDeficit_GenAI/README.md

 - The `datasets` dictionary in the script can be modified to include additional datasets.
 - The AI model can be adjusted by changing the `model_name` in the `ChatGroq` initialization.

+## RAG PDG Chatbot
+The RAG (Retrieval-Augmented Generation) PDF chatbot is an advanced AI system designed to interact with users, providing answers and assistance based on the contents of PDF documents.
+Relevant information is retrieved from our knowledge base (PDF files) and a generative model is used to construct coherent and contextually appropriate responses based on the information in our PDF files.

+This solution is designed to communicate with lengthy research documents and give relevant information in a simple way.

+Two different chatbots were created for comparison and research purposes:
+1. Chatbot with OpenAI embeddings, GPT-3.5-Turbo Model, and Streamlit UI.
+This requires an OpenAI API key.
+2. Chatbot with Nomic Embeddings (Ollama Embeddings), Google Gemma-7B-it model (using GROQ API) and Chainlit UI.
+This solution is open source.

+### Features
+- **PDF Integration**: Designed to understand and extract information from multiple PDF documents, incluing text, tables, images, and other embedded elements.
+- **Contextual Understanding**: Understands the context of the user's query and retrieve the most relevant information from the PDF.
+- **Dynamic Responses**: The chatbot can generate detailed and customized responses, providing a more interactive and helpful user experience.
+- **Interactive Interface**: Users can ask questions and receive answers in a conversational manner, making it easy to navigate through complex documents.

+### Usage
+1. Run the Streamlit app or chainlit app: `streamlit run app_openai.py` / `chainlit run Groq_Chat.py`
+2. Upload your PDF documents and load them.
+3. Enter your question about the data in the text input field.
+4. Chat with your documents with history and contextuual capabilities like a chat.

 ## Conclusion & Recommendations
 The models developed in this project demonstrate a high degree of accuracy in predicting the AIDI.
 The Gradient Boosting model, in particular, showed excellent performance with an R² score close to 1.0, indicating a strong predictive capability.
 The following recommendation were made: